 Operator-grade ranked comparison

 There's no single best email marketing tool for SMB — the right pick depends on your CRM strategy and motion shape.
 Transpond wins for B2B SMB sales-led teams on Capsule CRM.
 ActiveCampaign wins for marketing-led teams without an existing CRM.
-Mailchimp wins for standalone marketing with strong templates.
-Klaviyo wins for DTC ecommerce.
 Brevo wins for bootstrapped budget-tight motions.
+Kit wins for creators selling content.
+Campaign Monitor wins for design-forward brand-led email.
+GetResponse wins for webinar + funnel consolidation.
+Mailchimp wins for standalone templates.
 HubSpot Marketing Hub wins if you're on HubSpot.
-Mailerlite wins for solo creators.
-This page ranks the 7 with operator-grade decision criteria, not a feature checklist.
+Klaviyo wins for DTC ecommerce.
+Mailerlite wins for hobbyist newsletters.
+This page ranks the 10 with operator-grade decision criteria, not a feature checklist.

 The TL;DR by motion